Tensor Q-Rank: New Data Dependent Definition of Tensor Rank: Applications to Tensor Completion

+{Unfortunately, Updating the variable $\mathbf{Q}_k$ in Eq.~(\ref{Update_Q}) needs to solve a singular linear system, while the objective norm~$\|\mathcal{X}\|_{Q,*}$ in Eq.~(\ref{Eq:VMTQN_TC}) is non-convex w.r.t. $\mathbf{Q}$.
+Therefore, it is difficult to prove the conclusion that the Lagrangian function in Eq.~(\ref{partial_augmented_Lagrangian}) of Algorithm~\ref{Algorithm_1} decreases strictly in each iteration. } However, we give another Theorem that the iterations corresponding to Eqs.~(\ref{Update_X})-(\ref{Update_mu}) are convergent in the case of fixed $\mathbf{Q}$.

-Due to that the original problem~(\ref{tc_model_with_E}) is a bilevel framework and is quite difficult to transform the low level problem into some solvable linear constraints, therefore it is hard to analyze whether the convergence point in Theorem~\ref{Thm_1} is a stationary point.
-Here we give Theorem~\ref{Cor_1} to show that, due to the convexity with fixed $\mathbf{Q}$, $\{\mathcal{X}_k\}_{k=1}^\infty$ converge to the KKT point. \begin{theorem} Given a fixed $\mathbf{Q}$ in every $K$ iterations, the tensor completion model~(\ref{tc_model_with_E}) can be solved effectively by Algorithm~\ref{Algorithm_1} with $\mathbf{Q}_k = \mathbf{Q}$ in Eq.~(\ref{Update_Q}), where $\Psi$ is replaced by $\mathcal{P}_\Omega$.
-The rigorous convergence guarantees can be obtained directly due to the convexity~(See Supplementary Materials). \end{theorem}
+\begin{theorem} Given a fixed $\mathbf{Q}$ in every $K$ iterations, the tensor completion model~(\ref{Eq:VMTQN_TC}) can be solved effectively by Algorithm~\ref{Algorithm_1} with $\mathbf{Q}_k = \mathbf{Q}$ in Eq.~(\ref{Update_Q}), where $\Psi$ is replaced by $\mathcal{P}_\Omega$.
+The rigorous convergence guarantees can be obtained directly due to the convexity as follows:

-The above two Theorems show that, in a certain subspace, the convergence point of Algorithm~\ref{Algorithm_1} is an acceptable solution of problem~(\ref{tc_model_with_E}), which satisfies the constraints and is close to KKT point.

-\textbf{Complexity:} The per-iteration complexity in Algorithm~\ref{Algorithm_1} is $\mathcal{O}\left(n_1 n_2 r(\min\{n_1,n_2\} + \frac{n_3}{K})\right)$.
-One iteration means updating all variables once in order.
-As for the TNN based model in~\cite{excel_1_2}, the computational complexity at each iteration is $\mathcal{O}(n_1n_2n_3(\min\{n_1,n_2\} + \log n_3 ))$.
-The size of tensor data have a great influence on the computational complexity.
-While $n_3$ is much larger than $r=n_1n_2$ or $K$ is large enough, our method will be more efficient than TNN.
-In addition, thanks to $\mathbf{Q}\in\mathbb{R}^{n\times r}$, our method avoids the multiplication and SVD in $\mathbb{C}$, which slightly reduces the computational cost.
-Our running time experiment in \textbf{Figure}~\ref{Runningtime_cifar} also validate the efficiency of our Algorithm in some cases.

-\textbf{Performance:} With a fixed $\mathbf{Q}$, the exact tensor completion guarantee for model~(\ref{low_tensor_q_rank_model_with_norm}) is shown in Theorem~\ref{Thm_5}.
-Our synthetic experiments also verify the conclusion to some extent.